WenjiangDeng/MAX/README.md

 ```sh
 Rscript Create_count_matrix.R workdir=/path/to/XAEM_project core=8
 ```
-### 4.2 Esstimate the transcript expression using AEM algorithm
+### 4.2 Estimate the transcript expression using AEM algorithm
 When the Y count matrix is constructed, we can use the AEM algorithm to quantify the mutant-allele expression.
 The command is as follows:

 ```sh